Garland Mineral Springs

 Why Garland Matters

-• Garland is a rare historic mineral spring property in the western Cascades.
+• Garland is a rare historic Cascade mineral spring setting near Index, Washington.

 • The springs are geologically unusual, with mineral, soda, and cold spring waters documented in historic reports.